 Monument Bank Limited respects your privacy and is committed to protecting your personal data.
-This Privacy Notice sets out how we look after and use your personal data, as a client, or potential client, or the representative of one of our clients.
-It also provides information about your privacy rights under relevant laws and explains how the law provides protection for you.
+This Privacy Notice sets out how we look after and use your personal data, as a client, or potential client, the representative of one of our clients, or as a member of a Monument community or Monument programme that you agree to join when you use or access www.monument.co and any of its pages (“Website”), or the Monument App (“App”).
+It also provides information about your privacy rights and explains how the law provides protection for you.

-This Privacy Notice gives you information on how we collect and process your personal data if we provide a product or service to you or a legal entity to which you are financially linked, including any data you may provide through when you apply for or purchase a financial product from us.
+This Privacy Notice gives you information on how we collect and process your personal data if we provide a product or service to you or a legal entity to which you are financially linked, including any data you may provide when you apply for, purchase, or use a financial product or other service from us.

-Our services are not intended for children and we do not knowingly collect data relating to children.
+Our products and services are not intended for children, and we do not knowingly collect data relating to children.

-If your application is on behalf of a business, or you require another individual to have access to your products or services, we will also require personal data about relevant individuals linked to the business or you.
-This includes guarantors, directors, officers, powers of attorney holders and beneficial owners.
-You must provide this privacy notice to all of the relevant individuals and ensure they know that you are sharing their personal data for the purposes of providing a product or service to you.
+If your application is on behalf of a business, you require another individual to have access to your products or services, or as part of our Know Your Customer checks, we may also require personal data about relevant individuals linked to the business or you.
+This includes guarantors, directors, officers, powers of attorney holders, beneficial owners or other persons financially linked or otherwise connected to you.
+You must provide this Privacy Notice to all relevant individuals and ensure they know that you are sharing their personal data for the purposes of providing a product or service to you.

 Without sufficient personal data we may be unable to provide you with a product or service or to process your application.
-This includes collecting information as required by law.
-Where we already have your information, we will endeavour to avoid collecting it again, but there will be times when we ask you to confirm that your information remains up to date.
+This includes collecting personal data as required by law.
+Where we already have your personal data, we will endeavour to avoid collecting it again, but there will be times when we ask you to confirm that your personal data remains up to date.

-We have drafted this Privacy Notice to be as clear and concise as possible.
+We have written this Privacy Notice to be as clear and concise as possible.
 In some sections we have written a short summary followed by further detail.
 Please read it carefully.

-Our Website and app may contain links to other websites or applications.
-If you follow these links, please note that each destination may allow third parties to collect or share data about you and each may have their own ways of handling your information.
+Our Website and App may contain links to other websites or applications.
+If you follow these links, please note that each destination may allow third parties to collect or share data about you and each may have their own ways of handling your personal data.
 We do not control these third-party websites and are not responsible for their privacy notices.
 We therefore recommend that you review their privacy notices as we cannot be responsible or accept liability for these.

-We are Monument Bank Limited, registered in England (10921940) and our registered office is 2nd Floor, 15 Upper Grosvenor Street, Mayfair, London, W1K 7PJ.
-We are registered with the UK Information Commissioner's Officer (ICO) as a as a data controller (Registration number ZA475288).
+We are Monument Bank Limited, registered in England (10921940) and our registered office is 33 Cavendish Square, London, W1G 0PW.
+We are registered with the UK Information Commissioner’s Officer (ICO) as a data controller (Registration number ZA475288).
 We are the controller and responsible for your personal data.

 Our approach to privacy

-We appreciate the value of your personal information.
+We appreciate the value of your personal data.
 We respect your privacy and reflect that in the way we handle and protect your data.

-We will never send you direct marketing without your permission.
-We will seek your permission and you will always have the option to 'opt-out' or change your preferences.
+We will not send you direct marketing without your permission.
+We will seek your permission and you will always have the option to ‘opt-out’ or change your preferences.

-Please also review our Website Terms and our General Savings Terms (in our app) which set out the terms on which we allow use of our Website and app respectively, and also the applicable disclaimers and limitations of liability.
+Please also review our Website Terms (on our Website) and our other Terms and Conditions for the relevant products or services which you have with Monument and which set out the terms on which we allow use of our Website and App respectively, and also the applicable disclaimers and limitations of liability.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-Summary: We may collect, use, store and transfer information about you through our interactions.
-For example, when visiting and using our Website, when you register with and use the app, if you get in touch with us by e-mail or other channels or if you have an account with us.
-The type and volume of information we collect will depend on the nature of our interaction and can include personal information.
+Summary: We may collect, use, store, and transfer personal data about you through our interactions.
+For example, when visiting and using our Website, when you open, register with and use the App, if you get in touch with us by e-mail or other channels or if you have an account with us.
+The type and volume of personal data we collect will depend on the nature of our interaction and can include personal data.